diethardsteiner/diethardsteiner.github.io/_posts/2014-06-28-Pentaho-CDE-Custom-Form-Components.md

 }
 ```

 This is the very basic and simple function and a good starting point to add additional functionality.
+This is pure **JavaScript** - we will have a look at using **JQuery** later on to make things a lot easier.

 Let's do a preview: